 Either strategy is acceptable depending on local circumstances

 Symptom-based strategy.
 Exclude from work until:

 At least 3 days (72 hours) have passed since recovery defined as resolution of fever without the use of fever-reducing medications and improvement in respiratory symptoms (e.g., cough, shortness of breath); and,

 Resolution of fever without the use of fever-reducing medications, and

 Improvement in respiratory symptoms (e.g., cough, shortness of breath), and

-Negative results of an FDA Emergency Used Authorized COVID-19 molecular assay for detection of SARS-CoV-2 RNA from at least two consecutive respiratory specimens collected ≥24 hours apart (total of two negative specimens).
+Negative results of an FDA Emergency Use Authorized COVID-19 molecular assay for detection of SARS-CoV-2 RNA from at least two consecutive respiratory specimens collected ≥24 hours apart (total of two negative specimens).
 See Interim Guidelines for Collecting, Handling, and Testing Clinical Specimens for 2019 Novel Coronavirus (2019-nCoV).
-Of note, there have been reports of prolonged detection of RNA without direct correlation to viral culture.
+Of note, there have been reports of prolonged detection of RNA without direct correlation to recovery of live, infectious virus from viral culture.